-Setting goals makes it easier to measure the results of your different marketing activities, and also provides the focus and motivation you need to stick with them.
+Setting goals makes it easier to measure the results of your different marketing activities, including your email marketing campaigns, and also provides the focus and motivation you need to stick with them.

-For example, with the New Year right around the corner, our team is in the process of looking at the performance of our Hints & Tips email newsletter to see what worked well, and how we can improve in the year ahead.
+For example, with the New Year just beginning, our team is in the process of looking at the performance of our Hints & Tips email newsletter to see what worked well, and how we can improve in the year ahead.

 Our ultimate goal will be to continue to deliver actionable content that our small business and nonprofit audience can use to do more business and achieve success.
-We’ll be taking a close look at key metrics like opens, clicks, and list growth to see which topics have attracted the most interest and engagement.
+We’ll be taking a close look at key metrics like open rates, click-through-rates, and list growth to see which topics have attracted the most interest and engagement.